 Healthy apple recipes will help you make the most of the fall apple harvest so that you can be sure to get your apple a day.
-Be sure to include the apple peels so that you can get all the health benefits.
-Read more to find out how you can benefit from apples year round.
+Be sure to include the apple peels so that you can get all the health benefits, fiber, and vitamins from the apple peel too.
+You can benefit from apples year round, just from your local apple harvest.

 Apple season is an extended season in the northern parts of North America and Europe.
 The apple harvest begins with Transparent apples in July and August and extends into November with Northern Spy, Granny Smith, and other later apples.
+The later apples are the best apples for winter storage, root cellaring, or cold storage.
 This is good news for health conscious folks because apples boast one of the highest antioxidant fruits available year round.
 While pomegranates, cranberries, and blueberries have a reputation for being high in anthocyanins and other flavonoids, the apple can hold its own when compared to peaches, plums, nectarines, pears, and grapes for total antioxidant content.

 How healthy are apples?